hotosm/hotosm-website/_people/kshitij-sharma.markdown

   OSM: https://www.openstreetmap.org/user/Kshitizraj%20Sharma
 ---

-Kshitij Raj Sharma grew up in western rural part of Nepal.
-He is a Graduate Geomatics engineer from the Institute of Engineering, Tribhuvan University Nepal.
-He has been engaged with OpenStreetMap since 2016 and began contributing actively from 2017 and  has been a Spatial developer for 3 years in different projects.

-He has experience of mapping in several rural municipalities with Drones, GNSS , GIS and Remote Sensing.
-Prior to  HOT, he worked for a government Project called Chaklabandi ( Agricultural Land consolidation).
-Besides that, he loves to play basketball ,FIFA and travel in his free time.
-Mapping is his ultimate passion!
+Kshitij Raj Sharma is a passionate spatial developer, with a strong background in open-source software and open data.
+Born and raised in rural western Nepal, Kshitij pursued his passion for geomatics, graduating from the Institute of Engineering at Tribhuvan University Nepal.

+With over 8 years of experience in spatial development, Kshitij has worked on various projects, including Raw-data-api, OSM-export-tool , Tasking Manager, integration of datasets to HDX and fAIr.
+His contributions to OpenStreetMap date back to 2016, and he has been actively involved since 2017.
+Prior to joining HOTOSM, he worked with the government project called chaklabandi in Nepal.

+When not working, Kshitij enjoys playing basketball and FIFA, traveling, and exploring new places.
+However, his ultimate passion remains mapping, and he continues to advocate for FOSS and contribute to open data initiatives.